ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 In this 90-minute mini-workshop hosted by the [Center for Scientific Collaboration and Community Engagement](https://www.cscce.org/), participants explore designing and facilitating engaging and productive virtual meetings and events.

-Participants discuss the opportunities and challenges of working together online and explore the “Making a PACT” framework for effective meeting design.
-In addition to examples of the framework in action, attendees apply it directly to some example scenarios, so they feel empowered to use the framework in their own work.
+Participants discuss the opportunities and challenges of working together online and outline the “Making a PACT” framework for effective meeting design.
+In addition to reviewing examples of the framework in action, attendees practice applying it  to some example scenarios to empower them to try using  the framework in their own work.
-Participants are invited to review the CSCCE’s free guidebook on Zenodo ahead of the session: [A guide to using virtual events to facilitation community building: Making a PACT for more engaging virtual meetings and events](https://zenodo.org/record/4987666#.Y-1Y4nbMK5c)
+Participants are welcome to review the CSCCE’s free guidebook on Zenodo ahead of the session: [A guide to using virtual events to facilitation community building: Making a PACT for more engaging virtual meetings and events](https://zenodo.org/record/4987666#.Y-1Y4nbMK5c)

 All champions must complete this training.